-We expect to incur losses from operations for the foreseeable future primarily due to research and development expenses, including expenses related to conducting clinical trials.
+We expect to continue to incur significant costs in the foreseeable future primarily due to research and development expenses, including expenses related to conducting clinical trials.
 Our future capital requirements will depend on a number of factors, including:

-- the scope, progress, results and costs of our clinical trials of our drug candidates; - the cost of manufacturing drug supply for our commercial, clinical and preclinical studies, including the cost of manufacturing Pompe Enzyme Replacement Therapy ("ERT" or "ATB200" or "cipaglucosidase alfa"); - the future results of preclinical research and subsequent clinical trials for pipeline candidates we may identify from time to time, including our ability to obtain regulatory approvals and commercialize these therapies and obtain market acceptance for such therapies; - the costs, timing, and outcome of regulatory review of our product candidates, including AT-GAA; - any changes in regulatory standards relating to the review of our product candidates, including AT-GAA; - the number and development requirements of other product candidates that we pursue; - the costs of commercialization activities, including product marketing, sales, and distribution; - the emergence of competing technologies and other adverse market developments; - our ability to successfully commercialize Galafold[®] (also referred to as "migalastat HCl") and, if our regulatory filings are accepted and approved, AT-GAA; - our ability to manufacture or supply sufficient clinical or commercial products, including Galafold[®] and AT-GAA; - our ability to obtain reimbursement for Galafold[®] and, if our regulatory filings are accepted and approved, AT-GAA; - our ability to satisfy post-marketing commitments or requirements for continued regulatory approval of Galafold[®], and, if approved and applicable, AT-GAA; - our ability to obtain market acceptance of Galafold[®] and, if our regulatory filings are accepted and approved, AT-GAA;
+- the scope, progress, results and costs of clinical trials for our drug candidates; - the cost of manufacturing drug supply for our commercial, clinical and preclinical studies, including the cost of manufacturing Pompe Enzyme Replacement Therapy ("ERT" or "ATB200" or "cipaglucosidase alfa"); - the future results of preclinical research and subsequent clinical trials for pipeline candidates we may identify from time to time, including our ability to obtain regulatory approvals and commercialize these therapies and obtain market acceptance for such therapies; - the costs, timing, and outcome of regulatory review of our product candidates, including AT-GAA; - any changes in regulatory standards relating to the review of our product candidates, including AT-GAA; - the number and development requirements of other product candidates that we pursue; - the costs of commercialization activities, including product marketing, sales, and distribution; - the emergence of competing technologies and other adverse market developments; - the estimates regarding the potential market opportunity for our product and product candidates, including AT-GAA; - our ability to successfully commercialize Galafold[®] (also referred to as "migalastat HCl") and, if our regulatory applications are approved, AT-GAA; - our ability to manufacture or supply sufficient clinical or commercial products, including Galafold® and AT-GAA; - our ability to obtain reimbursement for Galafold[®] and, if our regulatory applications are approved, AT-GAA; - our ability to satisfy post-marketing commitments or requirements for continued regulatory approval of Galafold[®], and, if approved and applicable, AT-GAA; - our ability to obtain market acceptance of Galafold[®] and, if our regulatory applications are approved, AT-GAA;

-- the costs of preparing, filing, and prosecuting patent applications and maintaining, enforcing, and defending intellectual property-related claims, including Hatch-Waxman litigation; - the impact of litigation that has been or may be brought against us or of litigation that we are pursuing or may pursue against others; - the extent to which we acquire or invest in businesses, products, and technologies; - our ability to successfully integrate our acquired products and technologies into our business, or successfully divest or license existing products and technologies from our business, including the possibility that the expected benefits of the transactions will not be fully realized by us or may take longer to realize than expected; - our ability to establish licensing agreements, collaborations, partnerships or other similar arrangements and to obtain milestone, royalty, or other payments from any such collaborators; - the extent to which our business could be adversely impacted by the effects of the novel coronavirus ("COVID-19") outbreak, including due to actions by us, governments, our customers, our suppliers, or other third parties to control the spread of COVID-19, or by other health epidemics or pandemics; - the costs associated with, and our ability to comply with, emerging environmental, social and governance standards; - our ability to accurately forecast revenue, operating expenditures, or other metrics impacting profitability; - fluctuations in foreign currency exchange rates; and - changes in accounting standards.
+- the costs of preparing, filing, and prosecuting patent applications and maintaining, enforcing, and defending intellectual property-related claims, including Hatch-Waxman litigation; - the impact of litigation that has been or may be brought against us or of litigation that we are pursuing or may pursue against others, including Hatch-Waxman litigation; - the extent to which we acquire or invest in businesses, products, and technologies; - our ability to successfully integrate our acquired products and technologies into our business, or successfully divest or license existing products and technologies from our business, including the possibility that the expected benefits of the transactions will not be fully realized by us or may take longer to realize than expected; - our ability to establish licensing agreements, collaborations, partnerships or other similar arrangements and to obtain milestone, royalty, or other payments from any such collaborators; - the extent to which our business could be adversely impacted by the effects of the novel coronavirus ("COVID-19") outbreak, including actions by us, governments, our customers, our suppliers, or other third parties to control the spread of COVID-19, or by other health epidemics or pandemics; - · the costs associated with, and our ability to comply with, emerging environmental, social and governance standards; - our ability to accurately forecast revenue, operating expenditures, or other metrics impacting profitability; - fluctuations in foreign currency exchange rates; and - changes in accounting standards.

-While we continue to generate revenue from product sales, in the absence of additional funding, we expect our continuing operating losses to result in increases in our cash used in operations over the next several quarters and years.
 We may seek additional funding through public or private financings of debt or equity.
-Based on our current operating model, we believe that the current cash position, which includes expected revenues, and net proceeds from the September 2021 private placement of securities, is sufficient to fund our operations and ongoing research programs to achieve self-sustainability.
+Based on our current operating model, we believe that the current cash position, which includes expected revenues, is sufficient to fund our operations and ongoing research programs for at least the next 12 months.
 Potential impacts of the COVID-19 pandemic, business development collaborations, pipeline expansion, and investment in manufacturing capabilities could impact our future capital requirements.